 - Try your favorite ground meat casserole with just ½ a pound (but not if your husband’s FAVorite meal is lasagna!)

-- Use less meat (or make half a batch) in a recipe like Sausage, Bean and Kale Soup or Turkey Chili, or…
+- Use less meat (or make half a batch) in a recipe like Sausage, Bean and Kale Soup, Sausage Zucchini Bake, Turkey Chili, or…

 - Add meat to a recipe like Cuban Black Beans and Rice or Tuscan Bean Soup